ger0nymo/face-authentication-service/README.md

   "cosine_similarity": 0.9
 }
 ```
-It should return the cosine similarity between the image and the embedding vector.
+It should return the cosine similarity between the embedding vector taken off the image and the image and the embedding vector parameter.